Arcade Game Technician: Salary and Career Facts

 What Salary Can I Expect to Earn?

-According to the U.S. Bureau of Labor Statistics (BLS), amusement machine technicians held nearly 44,000 jobs in the U.S. in 2008 (www.bls.gov).
-The BLS reported employment was projected to increase seven percent to nearly 47,000 jobs by 2018.
-The median annual salary for arcade game technicians in 2009 was $30,460, according to data released by O*Net, the U.S. Department of Labor's career database (online.onetcenter.org).
+According to the U.S. Bureau of Labor Statistics (BLS), coin, vending and amusement machine servicers and repairers held nearly 36,600 jobs in the U.S. in 2018 (www.bls.gov).
+The BLS reported employment was projected to have little or no change from 2018 to 2028.
+The median annual salary for these workers was $34,560 in 2018, per the BLS.